Christophers27/Noire-Worldbuilding/Entities/Enemies/FeralCat.md

 ## Introduction

 A small, but vicious cat.
-It's agile, but will generally leave Nilo alone, unless provoked.
-In that case, it will run at Nilo, and attack once it gets in melee range.
+It's agile, but will generally leave Nilo alone, unless it sees them.
+In that case, it will run at Nilo, and attack.

 **Moves**:

-The feral cat will scratch Nilo with its claws.
-Each scratch attack will not deal much damage, but there will be a short cooldown between attacks.
+- Pounce: If the cat detects the player, it will run at the player and attack once in range.
+If the player does not kill the cat, it will run away and hide until it sees the plsyer again.